pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 ---
 title: WordPress with Composer on Pantheon
 subtitle: Introduction
-description: Learn more about how WordPress with Composer works on Pantheon.
+description: Learn more about using WordPress with Composer on Pantheon.
 categories: [develop]
 tags: [wordpress]
 contributors: [whitneymeredith]